arjunmk4u/DS/Algorithm.md

             end for
         end for
     }

-    Perform the operation sorting in 1D array Conversion of 1D to 2D
+    Perform the operation sorting on 1D array

+    Convsersion of 1D to 2D:
     {
         set index=0
-        for i=0 to rowsize
+        for i=0 to rown=size
             for j=0 to coloumnsize
                 a1[i][j]=a2[index++]
             end for
         end for
     }

 }